skyfall07/blogsys/_posts/2010-08-05-post-image-standard.md

   - Post Formats
 ---

 Di you find yourself in the situation where the root account of your ESX is loocked or/and you forgot the password ?
-And there is no other way than reset the ESXi to retreive access ?`/assets/images/` In the case your cluster of ESX is deployed with Nutanix, here a easy way to reset your password without destroying your ESX`{% raw %}{{ site.url }}{{ site.baseurl }}/assets/images/{% endraw %}` .
+And there is no other way than reset the ESXi to retreive access ?
+In the case your cluster of ESX is deployed with Nutanix, here a easy way to reset your password without destroying your ESX.

-**Nutanix CVM:**
+**Connect to ESX with Nutanix CVM:**

 First connect to one of the CVM of your cluster, and then ssh to the ESX